alire-project/alire/README.md

 Available for Debian testing / Ubuntu >=17.10

-To install, clone and gprbuild or see below instructions.
+To install: clone (with submodules) and gprbuild or see below instructions.

 ## Design principles ##